Nettle – the warrior herb + soup recipe

 • Vitamins: Vitamins A, C and K, as well as several B vitamins

-• Minerals: Calcium, iron, magnesium, phosphorus, potassium and sodium
+• Minerals: Calcium, iron, magnesium, phosphorus, potassium, and sodium

 • Amino acids: All of the essential amino acids